-Alternatively, if you are an individual you must register and lodge via the public lodgement system on our website.
+If you are a member of the public you must register and lodge via our public lodgement system.
 Registration is a simple process.
 You can electronically lodge scanned documents for a land transfer or declaration of trust via our website after you register with us.

-If you are applying for a refund using Duties Form 8F, that form must be completed online and lodged electronically
+If you are applying for a refund using Duties Form 8F, it must be completed online and lodged electronically

-We will issue a duty assessment once we have verified all documentation and calculations.
+We issue a duty assessment once we have verified all documentation and calculations.

 You should maintain all relevant evidence for at least five years.